openpvrsgx-devgroup/linux_openpvrsgx/drivers/gpu/drm/pvrsgx/1.5.15.3226/README.md

 Rootless xorg setup
 -------------------
-Probe `emgd` module sometime during the boot.

-Some issues with wrong permissions could pop up (if you are not using systemd-logind).
+Should work out of the box, but some issues with wrong permissions could pop up (if you are not using systemd-logind).

 Don't forget to add the target user to the appropriate groups, such as `video`, `tty` and `input`.
 You may want to add the following to rc.local if the groups are not giving you enough permissions: